 Keep in mind that these are pretty generous metrics.
 If we go by the New York Times' findings that K-Cups can cost $50 per pound, then we're looking at a much more hellish cost.
 We did the math and, even in 2019, the numbers check out; you could be spending 89 cents per capsule or $50 a pound.
 Compared to our previous example of Maromas Orphea, that's more than twice the cost of gourmet whole bean coffee.

 If we use our equation from earlier of 2 cups of coffee per day, and figure in New York Times' findings of 8 grams of coffee per Folger's Black Silk capsule, that comes to 5.8 kg or 12.9 lbs of coffee used in a year.
 At $50 a pound, that's $645 per year.
 For comparison, you would need to buy 6 bags of Maromas Orphea (a total of 13.2 lbs of coffee) running you a much more manageable $120.

 So, the Gaggia Brera is less expensive to own and operate than the least expensive Keurig, and it makes better coffee.
 On even playing field, an automatic coffee maker like the Brera crushes the Keurig, but the playing field isn't even.
 Whereas the Keurig stops at coffee, it's one and only job, the Brera has a lot more going for it.

-Here's a quick breakdown of the extra features you'll find on the Brera when comparing to a Keurig that we haven't already discussed
+Here's a quick breakdown of the extra features you'll find on the Brera when comparing to a Keurig that we haven't already discussed:

 For an exhaustive list of automatic coffee machines that are more worth your time, have better value, and respect your taste buds, click here.
-For anyone who wants to upgrade but doesn't know what to do with their old Keurig, review the picture below.